bermarte/30-Days-Of-JavaScript/readMe.md

 For a variable that changes at a different time, we use _let_.
 If the data does not change at all, we use _const_.
-For example, PI, country name, gravity do not change, and we can use _const_.
+For example, PI, country name, and gravity do not change, and we can use _const_.
 We will not use var in this challenge and I don't recommend you to use it.
-It is error prone way of declaring variable it has lots of leak.
+It is an error-prone way of declaring variables it has lots of leaks.
 We will talk more about var, let, and const in detail in other sections (scope).
 For now, the above explanation is enough.